TronFortyTwo/Tux-in-Space/type.typ

 NAME: Small body
 PARENT: Celestial object

+NAME: Space Monster
+DESCRIPTION: As in the old times big and unknow creatures have terrorized for years the men of the sea, now space monsters' legends terrorize the men in our modern times.
+Are they real or are only a legend?
+PARENT: NULL

 NAME: Spacecraft
 DESCRIPTION: Is a veicle, often built by metals, designed to "fly" in the space for various motivations: communications, exploring, colonization and transport